 Tracking the movement through each of the Clock’s quadrants: Reflation, Recovery, Overheat, and Stagflation, can guide rotation across assets and sectors.

 Using the clock

 In order to use the Investment Clock, you need a way to tell the time.
 This can be easier said than done, and is dependent on an accurate reading and interpretation of the indicator data.

 At RLAM, our asset allocation team are responsible for ‘telling the time’ on the Investment Clock.
-Head of Multi Asset, Trevor Greetham and Senior Economist, Melanie Baker work closely together to undertake a rigorous analysis of the data used to ‘set’ the Clock.
+Head of Multi Asset, Trevor Greetham, and Senior Economist, Melanie Baker, work closely together to undertake a rigorous analysis of the data used to ‘set’ the Clock.

 The Investment Clock diagram sums up which asset classes and sectors tend to do best at each stage of the global economic cycle.
 The positioning of each type of investment is based on more than four decades of historical data.

-As well as asset performance, global economic growth trends and inflation figures, their research encompasses many different indicators; including earnings, housing, money supply, survey, employment and wage data among others.
+As well as asset performance, global economic growth trends, and inflation figures, their research encompasses many different indicators including earnings, housing, money supply, survey, employment and wage data among others.

-The Investment Clock is an important part of RLAM thinking but it is only one of a multitude of intuitive factors included in the Multi Asset team's models.
+The Investment Clock is an important part of RLAM thinking but it is only one of a number of intuitive factors included in the Multi Asset team's models.
 Quantitative analysis provides a firm foundation for making an investment decision but our pragmatic investment process leaves room for experience and good judgement to play their part as well.
 History often repeats itself in broad terms but there are unique aspects to every economic cycle.